M-arcus/cloudron-docs/docs/documentation/billing.md

 ## Payment failures

-Payment failures can be resolved by adding a new credit card to your account.
+Payment failures can be resolved by adding a [new credit card](/console.html#/userprofile?view=credit_card) to your account.
 As we only allow one credit card per account, you will need to overwrite the old credit card information in your account page.
 Our billing system will also send you payment reminders before any actions such as service suspension are taken on your account.

+## Invoices

+Monthly invoices can be download from [here](/console.html#/userprofile?view=invoice_list).